-Misconception #2: Some I know is receiving Social Security disability benefits and my injury is worse than there's so I'll definitely get approved.
+Misconception #2: Someone I know is receiving Social Security disability benefits and my injury is worse than theirs so I'll definitely get approved.

 Untrue.
 You're probably correct that the other person on SSD benefits has a less severe condition than you do.
 But that doesn't mean that you are more likely to be approved.
 Many other factors play into the speed and chance of success, like the caseload of the employee assigned to look at your case and whether or not you provided enough proof for your injury.
 The severity of your injury does not speed up the process, and you'll go through the process at the same pace as everyone else applying.

 Misconception #3: I already receive workers' compensation benefits, so I'm not eligible for Social Security disability benefits.